-- 1. Place the PCIe card retention in its slot and insert the latches.

-- 2. Route the cables through latches.

-- 3. Install:

-- a.
-PCle cards

-- b. computer cover

-- 4. Follow the procedures in After Working Inside Your Computer.
+- 1. Place the PCIe card retention in its slot and insert the latches. - 2.
+Route the cables through the clips to secure them. - 3.
+Install: - a.
+PCIe cards - b. computer cover - 4.
+Follow the procedures in After Working Inside Your Computer.